ps-pat/JCheck.jl/docs/src/index.md

 ```

 A predicate is a function that returns either `true` or `false`.
 In
-the context of `JCheck` the form of the predicate is very strict;
+the context of `JCheck` the form of the predicate is strict;
 please read the documentation of [`@add_predicate`](@ref).

 ### (Quick)checking